Win Htein: Parliamentary career

 Win Htein was elected to the Pyithu Hluttaw seat of Meiktila Township, his hometown, to represent the NLD after the Myanmar by-elections in April 2012.
 He replaced Thein Aung, who vacated his seat to take the post of Deputy Minister for Industry in the government of President Thein Sein.

 In March 2013, Meiktila was the site of anti-Muslim riots that left more than 40 people dead, including 32 teenage students at the Mingalar Zayone Islamic Boarding School.
 Win Htein, who attempted to intervene to stop the riots, later said the violence made him "ashamed to be from Meiktila", prompting anger from Buddhist constituents and a failed attempt to recall him from the Pyithu Hluttaw.

 Win Htein did not recontest his seat in the 2015 election.
 He told the Financial Times he would focus on internal NLD party matters into the future, following the party's landslide election win.

 On 29 October 2021, Win Htein was sentenced by the military junta to 20 years in prison in Mandalay's Obo Prison, purportedly for making remarks after the 2021 Myanmar coup d'état.
 He was found guilty of sedition, under Section 124(A) of the Myanmar Penal Code, which recently had been amended by the military junta shortly after his arrest to increase the maximum term from 3 years to 20 years, and expanded to “Defense Services or Defense Services Personnel.”

 Personal life

-He married Thein Myint Kyi and the couple has two sons and two daughter.
+He married Thein Myint Kyi and the couple has two sons and two daughters.

 Years in prison have taken a toll on the health of Win Htein.
 In 2014, he collapsed on the floor of parliament and requires an oxygen tank to sleep at night because of a chronic heart condition.
 A brief hospitalisation in February 2016 led to widely circulated and false rumours of his death.